realworldocaml/book/en/12b-stream-parsing-xml.md

   topics [it]
 ```

-The `filter_tag` combinator accepts a `tree list` parameter and outputs a `tree
+The `filter_tag` function accepts a `tree list` and also outputs a `tree
-list`.
-This lets us easily chain together the results of one filter to another,
+list` that contains the sub-tags that match.
+This lets us chain together the
-and hence select hierarchical XML tags very easily.
-When we get to the
+results of one filter to another, and hence select hierarchical XML tags very easily.
-`<Text>` tag, we iterate over all the results and print each one individually.
+When we get to the `<Text>` tag, we iterate over all the results, concatenate
+the data contents, and print each one individually.

 ### Constructing XML documents using syntax extensions